jlapolla/blog/README.md

   describes.
   - *Let's assume that the object's representation in* file1 *is faithful, and discard the representation in* file2.

+### Grand Ideal Computer

+A fictitious computer that eliminates all persistence issues.
+The Grand Ideal
+Computer:

+- Has one large address space, which contains exactly one representation of each object in the world.
+- Runs all executions in the world, and all executions share the same large address space concurrently.
+- Is always on.

+### object identity, object id

+**object identity** *(noun)*

+- A fictitious object attribute that is unique for every object ever created, and that is available as an attribute on every object ever created.
+  - *If both representations have the same object id, we know they describe the same object.*

 ### Single representation principle